johnperry-math/AoC2020/README.md

 and eschewed the use of `Vector`s in favor of two-dimensional `array`s, which means I encountered Ada's `'Length(N)` attribute.
 Later updated to use `task`s, with improvements in timing!

+## Day 12: Rain Risk

+Cool, we get to work with the sidewalk metric!
+Essentially we just follow some directions to figure out where we're going, with different answers depending on how one understands the directions.
+The first is egocentric (directions are relative to me!);
+the second is relative to a waypoint.
+I made heavy use of enumerations, especially in the first part, where I used an two-dimensional array indexed by an enumeration to avoid if statements.
+There were also lots of `case` statements.
+In fact, there's not a single `if` statement in the whole program, which is probably not impressive, but it does amuse me.